Saadiyat beach - 16 POINTS

 It will come as no surprise that this being a course built in the desert there is a lot of sand.
 Many holes are flanked by sand all the way along the fairway instead of rough but on these occasions you can get out easily and make good forward progress.

-So while the 'replacement rough' sand was perfectly reasonable I was less enamoured by the other bunkers on the course.
-Most of them seem to be put in the same place on every single hole really narrowing the fairway at almost the same point.
+While the 'replacement rough' sand was perfectly reasonable I was less enamoured by the other bunkers on the course.
+Most of them seem to be put in the same place on every single hole - narrowing the fairway at the same point.
 We played the 6,700 yard tees and it seemed at almost every single par 4 the fairway narrowed acutely at the 210 to 240 yard marker with sand or water - the perfect landing area for most golfers of the standard to be playing from these tees I would have thought.
 After a while it became a little tedious and there were a few really odd second shots as a result.

-Maybe Gary Player would say that it made you think but frankly it led to too many long shots in or splashes out of bunkers.
+Maybe Gary Player would say that it made you think, but frankly it led to too many long shots in or splashes out of bunkers.
 For an amateur wanting to enjoy the round it took a little fun away.
 Longer hitters would be playing from the next set of tees further back so I'm really not sure who that was aimed at.
-The par 5 16th was one of the oddest par 5s you will ever come across with a drive, wedge and then a long rescue shot needed to get up --- it didn't make for a pleasurable experience or good score!
+The par 5 16th was one of the oddest par 5s you will ever come across with a drive, wedge and then a long rescue shot needed to get up - it didn't make for a pleasurable experience or good score!

 BOOKING THE COURSE

 We booked the course direct through their website and it wasn't cheap - £200 for the tee time which included the cart.
 However, in hindsight, there was a much better way to do it.
-The main tour operators all have great deals at Yas, Saadiyat and Abu Dhabi National with good accommodation and flights thrown in so next time I think I would go that route and book through them.
+The main tour operators all have great deals at Yas, Saadiyat and Abu Dhabi with good accommodation and flights thrown in so next time I think I would go that route and book through them.

 Abu Dhabi isn't as big as the sprawling mass of Dubai.
 We stayed at the Yas Island which is about 25 minutes drive away.
 This is an entertainment Mecca - we had a great meal overlooking the race track and there are plenty of great restaurants and bars around.
 Club Mad was a very surprising diversion for a couple of hours late on a Saturday night although we did feel a little old there!